thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 ```
 ### Configure collectd

-thin-edge.io provides a basic collectd configuration that can be used to collect cpu, memory and disk metrics.
+thin-edge.io provides a basic collectd configuration that can be used to collect CPU, memory and disk metrics.

 Simply copy the file to the main collectd configuration file and restart the daemon.
 ```